At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of a Support Worker.
+Understand the Role: Read the job description carefully to understand the responsibilities and requirements of a Support Worker.
 Tailor your application to highlight how your skills and experiences align with the role.

-Highlight Relevant Experience: If you have previous experience supporting individuals with learning disabilities or in a similar role, make sure to detail this in your CV and cover letter.
-Use specific examples to demonstrate your compassion and commitment.
+Highlight Relevant Experience: If you have previous experience supporting individuals with learning disabilities or in a similar care role, make sure to emphasise this in your CV and cover letter.
+Use specific examples to demonstrate your skills.

 Showcase Your Values: Swanton values Potential, Responsibility, Integrity, Diversity, and Empathy.
 Reflect these values in your application by providing examples of how you embody them in your work and interactions with others.

-Craft a Strong Cover Letter: Write a personalised cover letter that expresses your enthusiasm for the role and the company.
-Explain why you want to work as a Support Worker and how you can contribute to the well-being of the residents.
+Craft a Compelling Cover Letter: Write a personalised cover letter that expresses your enthusiasm for the role and the company.
+Explain why you want to work as a Support Worker and how you can contribute to the team and the people they support.

 How to prepare for a job interview at Swanton Care and Community